Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

 ## FAQs

-### Default ilm/dlm size in demosoc is 64K/64K, need to change it to 512K to run these cases
+### Default ilm/dlm size in evalsoc is 64K/64K, need to change it to 512K to run these cases

 If you met issue like this: `section \`.text' will not fit in region \`ilm'`, this is caused by ilm size is not big enough to store the code, 64K is not enough to run this application, please use 512K, if you want to run on hardware, please make sure your hardware configured with 512K ILM/DLM.